SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsubsection{Link-Level Fail-Slow Detection}

-The goal of the link-level fail-slow detection module is to identify interconnect links that exhibit abnormal bandwidth degradation during program execution.
+The goal of link-level fail-slow detection is to identify candidate fail-slow interconnect links.
 Since such fail-slow behaviors cannot be directly observed under limited hardware visibility, we infer them from communication traces collected by SL-Recorder.
 Specifically, we formulate the problem as a statistical inference task, where observed end-to-end communication delays are decomposed to estimate the bandwidth of individual links.

-For each communication event extracted from execution traces, we record four key attributes: the transferred data volume, the measured transmission time, and the index of the source and destination cores.
+For each communication event, we record four key attributes: the transferred data volume, the measured transmission time, and the index of the source and destination cores.
 Leveraging the deterministic routing algorithm of the 2D-mesh interconnect, we map each event to the set of links traversed along its multi-hop path, thereby associating observed end-to-end latency with individual link bandwidths.

 To estimate link bandwidth, we transform the problem into a set of linear equations by turning each link's bandwidth $b_i$ into its inverse $\displaystyle \theta_i = \frac{1}{b_i}$.
 Each communication event yields an equation of the form $Ax^{T} = T_{comm}$, where $A$ represents the link composition of paths, $x$ represents $\theta_i$ vector and $T_{comm}$ represents the observed transmission times.